 One must also make it clear that religions are there for leading a purposeful life.
-There are several other practices which are in favor of women.
+There are several other practices which are in favour of women.
 Some of them are:

 - Stipulated Dower: -Mehr (dower) is a kind of consideration.
 It is the money or any other form which is given to secure the life of a woman even after the death of her husband.
 She doesn’t have to depend on anyone else for her survival.